EmmaDokyi/Customer-churn-analysis/README.md

 *KEY INSIGHTS*
-1. Churn rate is highest in the first year of subscription at 47% with reducing churn rate in longer-tenured customers, going as low as 6.6% amongst customers in their 6th year ofsubscription.
+1. Churn rate is highest in the first year of subscription at 47% with reducing churn rate in longer-tenured customers, getting as low as 6.6% amongst customers in their 6th year of subscription.

 2. Customers with higher monthly charges tend to churn more often.
 This suggests that pricing or perceived value might be a challenge for high-paying customers, possibly due to service dissatisfaction or competition.